Skip to main content

 The Ultimate Checklist to Learning How to Code

 If you’ve ever thought about learning how to code but felt overwhelmed by where to begin, you’re not alone.
-Many beginners worry about choosing the right language, whether they need a computer science degree or if coding is even something they can handle.
+Many beginners worry about choosing the right language, whether they need a computer science degree, or if coding is even something they can handle.
 The good news?
 Coding is for everyone, and with the right mindset and guidance, you can start today.

 As someone who’s been teaching programming to beginners for a while, I’ve seen firsthand how daunting those first steps can feel.
 But trust me, once you break it down, coding becomes far less intimidating.
 Let’s dive into how you can start coding with confidence, one step at a time.